popphp/pop-queue/README.md

 ------

-As shown in the [quickstart](#quickstart) example above, the queue object acts as the go-between for jobs and the queue store adapter.
-Simply add jobs or tasks to a queue object will push them to the storage object, where they will wait until their turn is called.
+As shown in the [quickstart](#quickstart) example above, the queue object acts as the go-between for jobs and the queue storage adapter.
+Simply adding jobs or tasks to a queue object will push them to the storage object, where they will wait until their turn is called.

+As shown in the example below, multiple jobs and multiple tasks can be added to the same queue:

 ```php
 use Pop\Queue\Queue;